1. Identity of the controller and contact details of our Data Protection Officer

-You can contact our Data Protection Officer under the address mentioned above or via email to firstname.lastname@example.org
+You can contact our Data Protection Officer under the address mentioned above or via email: email@example.com

 General use of the Site

-Insofar as you do not actively make personal data available to us, we do not store personal data while you use our Site except that our webserver register all connections to the Site automatically and collects the following technical information about your visit:
+As long as you do not actively make personal data available to us, we do not store personal data based on your use of our Site except that our webserver registers all connections to the Site automatically and collects the following technical information connected to your visit:

 - your IP address;

 - the name of the files accessed;